lausberger/privacy-activism/README.md

 * Created Python script to download advertisement images from URL and place images in their own folder
 * Assisted with experimental design
 * Tested Ad tool to check for bugs with retrieving Ad URL's
+* Wrote the initial draft of the CS half of the research paper
+* Organized list of travel website url's to be used for experimentation